OUR WINES

 Varietal Composition: Grenache (McV) 60%, Shiraz (LC) 34% and Cabernet Sauvignon (LC) 6%.

-Optimum drinking time: now to 2020+
+Optimum drinking time: now - on a slow decline.

 2004 Noon Eclipse